 What is the community mental health transformation?

-The programme hopes to improve Community Mental Health teams to make sure that service users have access to care in their local area.
-Newy teams based in GP areas will deliver personalised care, and will be provide a wide-range of support.
+The programme has implemented nine Community Mental Health teams, who work with service users to ensure that people in the county have access to care in their local area.
+The nine new teams are based in GP areas and deliver personalised care offering a wide-range of support within a small area.

-The new service is designed to improve our service users experience of mental health care.
+The programme, which started in April 2021, is designed to improve our service users experience of mental health care and improve access and pathways to community mental health services.

 Why is the programme being carried out now?